ewoks-kit/ewoks/doc/tutorials/create_workflow.rst

 The Python ``dict`` contain three fields:

-The first field ``id`` is mandatory: it serves as unique identifier of the node in the workflow.
-It will notably used to define links later.
+The first field ``id`` is mandatory: it serves as a unique identifier of the node in the workflow.
+It will be used to define links later.

-The second field ``task_identifier`` tells which task should used when this node is executed.
-The identifier can be found in the `Task catalog page <https://ewoks.esrf.fr/en/latest/tasks/saxs_waxs.html>`_.
+The second field ``task_identifier`` defines which task is used when this node is executed.
+The identifier can be found in the `Task catalog <https://ewoks.esrf.fr/en/latest/tasks/saxs_waxs.html>`_.

 The third field ``task_type`` defines the type of the task defined by the ``task_identifier``.
 Almost all tasks found in the `Task catalog <https://ewoks.esrf.fr/en/latest/tasks/index.html>`_ are ``class`` task types.